6 years – 12 years

 In the upper elementary classroom, students learn to challenge themselves beyond what is traditionally taught at a certain age.
 Students continue their journeys through the study of history, complex algebra and geometry, science, and geography.
 The focus is on developing the foundation for lifetime learning while emphasizing independent research.

 Want to learn more about our particular programs?
-Give us a call (256) 881-3790 or e-mail firstname.lastname@example.org to schedule a tour.
+Visit our admission page to book a group tour.

 Elementary Montessori Education 101